-Just as gunfire broke out on screen for the third or fourth time, my stomach gave a violent lurch and then felt as if it were being tied into tight and intricate knots, as if maybe it were battling with itself or with me.
+Just as gunfire broke out on screen for the third or fourth time, my stomach gave a violent lurch and then felt as if it were being tied into tight and intricate knots.
 I tiptoed to the bathroom around the back of the rocking chair where Will was still leaning intently forward.